Before start of new oil pact, OPEC made progress averting glut

-LONDON (Reuters) - OPEC said on Thursday it had cut oil output sharply in December before a new accord to limit supply took effect, suggesting producers have made a strong start to averting a glut in 2019 as a slowing economy curbs demand.
+LONDON (Reuters) - OPEC cut oil output sharply in December before a new accord to limit supply took effect, it said on Thursday, suggesting that producers have made a strong start to averting a glut in 2019 as a slowing economy curbs demand.

-The Organization of the Petroleum Exporting Countries said in a monthly report its oil output fell by 751,000 barrels per day (bpd) in December to 31.58 million bpd, the biggest month-on-month drop in almost two years.
+The Organization of the Petroleum Exporting Countries said in a monthly report that its oil output fell by 751,000 barrels per day (bpd) in December to 31.58 million bpd, the biggest month-on-month drop in almost two years.

-Worried by a drop in oil prices and rising supplies, OPEC and its allies including Russia agreed in December to return to production cuts in 2019.
+Worried by a drop in oil prices and rising supplies, OPEC and allies including Russia agreed in December to return to production cuts in 2019.
 They pledged to lower output by 1.2 million bpd, of which OPEC’s share is 800,000 bpd.

+OPEC Secretary General Mohammad Barkindo told Reuters that producers were seeking to avoid a build-up in the industrialized world’s oil inventories above the five-year average.

+They were above that mark in November, figures in OPEC’s report showed.

+“We are not yet out of the winter woods,” he said.
+“The oil industry cannot afford to relapse into another downturn,” he said in reference to a 2014-2016 oil market slump.

-The reduction in December means that should OPEC fully implement the new Jan.
+The supply reduction in December means that if OPEC fully implements the new Jan.
 1 cut, it will avoid a surplus that could weaken prices.
-Oil LCOc1 slid from $86 a barrel in October to below $50 in December on concerns of excess supply.
+Oil LCOc1 slid from $86 a barrel in October to less than $50 in December on concerns over excess supply.

-OPEC expects 2019 global oil demand growth to slow to 1.29 million bpd from 1.5 million in 2018 although it was more upbeat about the economic backdrop than last month and cited better sentiment in the oil market, where crude is back above $60.
+OPEC expects 2019 global oil demand growth to slow to 1.29 million bpd from 1.5 million in 2018, though it was more upbeat about the economic backdrop than last month and cited better sentiment in the oil market, where crude is back above $60.

-“While the economic risk remains skewed to the downside, the likelihood of a moderation in monetary tightening is expected to slow the decelerating economic growth trend in 2019,” OPEC said.
+“While the economic risk remains skewed to the downside, the likelihood of a moderation in monetary tightening is expected to slow the decelerating economic growth trend in 2019,” OPEC said in the report.

-“This has recently been reflected in global financial markets.
-The positive effect on market sentiment was also witnessed in the oil market,” it said.
+Barkindo added that he remains optimistic that “healthy demand” would hold this year.

 The supply cut was a policy U-turn after the producer alliance known as OPEC+ agreed in June 2018 to boost supply amid pressure from U.S. President Donald Trump to lower prices and cover an expected shortfall in Iranian exports.

 OPEC changed course after the slide in prices starting in October.
-A previous OPEC+ supply curb starting in January 2017 - when OPEC production fell by 890,000 bpd according to OPEC figures - got rid of a glut formed in 2014-2016.
+A previous OPEC+ supply curb starting in January 2017 - when OPEC production fell by 890,000 bpd according to OPEC figures - got rid of the 2014-2016 glut.

-In a sign of excess supply, OPEC’s report said oil inventories in developed economies had stayed above the five-year average in November.
+The group confirmed on its website that it plans to meet over April 17-18 in Vienna to review the supply cut agreement.
+OPEC sources said another meeting could follow in June.

-The biggest drop in OPEC supply last month came from Saudi Arabia and amounted to 468,000 bpd, the survey showed.
+The biggest drop in OPEC supply last month came from Saudi Arabia and amounted to 468,000 bpd, the report showed.

-Saudi supply in November had hit a record above 11 million bpd, after President Trump demanded more oil be pumped.
+Saudi supply in November had hit a record above 11 million bpd after President Trump demanded more oil be pumped.

-The kingdom told OPEC it lowered supply to 10.64 million bpd in December and has said it plans to go even further in January by delivering a larger cut than required under the OPEC+ deal.
+The kingdom told OPEC that it lowered supply to 10.64 million bpd in December and has said it plans to go even further in January by delivering a larger cut than required under the OPEC+ deal.

 The second-largest was an involuntary cut by Libya, where unrest led to the shutdown of the country’s biggest oilfield.

-Output from Iran posted the third-largest decline, also involuntary, as U.S. sanctions that started in November discouraged companies from buying its oil.
+Iran registered the third-largest decline in output, also involuntary, as U.S. sanctions that started in November discouraged companies from buying its oil.

-Iran, Libya and Venezuela are exempt from the 2019 supply cut deal and are expected by some analysts to post further falls, giving a tailwind to the voluntary effort by the others.
+Iran, Libya and Venezuela are exempt from the 2019 supply pact and are expected by some analysts to post further falls, giving a tailwind to the voluntary effort by the others.

 OPEC said in the report that 2019 demand for its crude would decline to 30.83 million bpd, a drop of 910,000 bpd from 2018, as rivals pump more and the slowing economy curbs demand.